 HIPAA created new federal statutes to prevent health care fraud and false statements relating to health care matters.
 The health care fraud statute prohibits knowingly and willfully executing a scheme to defraud any health care benefit program, including private payors.
 A violation of this statute is a felony and may result in fines, imprisonment or exclusion from government sponsored programs such as the Medicare and Medicaid programs.
 The false statements statute prohibits knowingly and willfully falsifying, concealing or covering up a material fact or making any materially false, fictitious or fraudulent statement in connection with the delivery of or payment for health care benefits, items or services.
 A violation of this statute is a felony and may result in fines or imprisonment or administrative action for suspension or exclusion from government sponsored programs.
 Both federal and state government agencies are continuing heightened and coordinated civil and criminal enforcement efforts.
 As part of announced enforcement agency work plans, the federal government will continue to scrutinize, among other things, the billing practices of hospitals and other providers of health care services.
-The federal government of Justice, the Office of Inspector General and state Medicaid fraud control units.
+The federal government also has increased funding to fight health care fraud, and it is coordinating its enforcement efforts among various agencies, such as the U.S. Department of Justice, the Office of Inspector General and state Medicaid fraud control units.
 We believe that the health care industry will continue to be subject to increased government scrutiny and investigations.